 Internal train travel in Galicia is efficient on the so-called “Atlantic corridor”, namely between the cities of A Coruña and Vigo with stops in Compostela and Pontevedra.

 Road communications from and to Galicia are quite good, with modern motorways connecting Galicia with Spain and Portugal.
 Roads inside Galicia are also good for the most part.
 Making sense of the broad array of bus companies, routes and destinations is a different story altogether… 😀

 If you’re driving do bear in mind that the main north-south motorway (AP-9) is a toll road.
 Toll roads are indicated in blue with the code “AP-” and then a number.
 Free motorways are also indicated in blue with just the code “A”, and then the number (for example the A-52 in the south connecting Vigo to Ourense and then Madrid).

-Toll motorways are not cheap by any standards but they are often the best option if you just want to get to a place quickly and with no hassle.
+Toll motorways are not the cheapest but they are often the best option if you just want to get to a place quickly and with no hassle.

 The climate of Galicia is temperate and rainy, with drier summers.
 It is usually classified as Oceanic, with Continental influences in the southeast.

 In other words, weather conditions will depend a lot on the season and the region of Galicia you visit.
 You are, after all, in Atlantic Europe, even if it is southern (hence milder) Atlantic Europe.

 Expect summer days to be warm and sunny, yet the odd rain can happen and some evenings may feel a bit chilly.
 Likewise, winters have their share of storms and gales.
 But then again we often get weeks of amazing weather right in the middle.
 Spring and Autumn see ever changing weather and most of the rain.